 Preparation and action is needed now to prevent frightening scenarios of loss and destruction.

 One city and five countries have already declared a state of emergency due to the El Niño, while the United Nations has deployed emergency resources to a further 10 countries.
-The number of places facing a state of emergency is expected to increase considerably in coming months.

 This year’s El Niño is beginning to expose the dangerous extent of the global warming rapidly accumulating due to human greenhouse gas emissions.
 Since the last record-breaking El Niño of 1997, a staggering 93% of global warming has been absorbed deep into the oceans.